Thesis

 Business Model

-As of May 2024, Radiant is still in its R&D phase, with a commercial launch planned around 2028.
 The company is most likely to use the price-purchase agreement (PPE) model used by most other SMR developers, as well as most renewable energy projects.
-PPEs are contractual commitments from customers to purchase a certain amount of electricity at a certain price.
+PPEs are contractual commitments from customers, such as military bases, data-center operators, and disaster-response contractors, to purchase a certain amount of electricity at a certain price.

 Traction

 “We have proposed to test a full-scale microreactor at 3.5MWt for 150 hours continuously.
-The test will provide controlled conditions, well-trained staff, proximity to waste storage and test facilities including a hot cell that overall reduce the risk to test a first of a kind.”
+The test will provide controlled conditions, well-trained staff, proximity to waste storage and test facilities, including a hot cell that overall reduces the risk to test a first-of-a-kind.”

 Bernauer elaborated that the test will produce data “with real rather than simulated fuel, and proof of operations of all safety-critical components, allowing for reduced uncertainty in licensing for commercial units.”